DridiGhaieth1/ktebna/README.md

 ## COPYRIGHTS

-Most of the docker configs based on a project from github
+Most of the docker configs based on a project from GitHub

 ```https://github.com/nielsvandermolen/example_symfony4_api```